taisiat/Caro/README.md

   );
 ```

 The backend then filters down the list of cars that meet criteria.
-An interesting filter to note is the last one that picks only cars that aren't booked out during the requested trip dates (if dates were provided).
+An interesting filter to note is the last one that picks only cars that aren't booked out during the requested trip dates.
 It checks the trips associated with each car and only selects the car if the possible overlap scenarios aren't happening between any of the car's trips and the requested trip dates.

 <h5 a><strong><code>cars_controller.rb</code></strong></h5>